 Folks, this is not a "plug and play" project.
 You can't just "plug in" something and it magically "works".
 Sorry.

-In the 21st century, you have four choices to accomplish the above goals.
+Up to the early 21st century, say the 2010's, you had four choices to accomplish the above goals.

 Choice one: contact a "data recovery service" (or find some vintage-computer techie) and tell them everything you can find out, about the origins of those diskettes, including the programs and operating system(s) used to produce them.
 They will presumably offer to "convert the disks" on some kind of terms, and then process your diskettes for you.
 They will presumably hand you the files for some fee, and for an additional fee may be able to "convert" the files for use with modern "applications" (software).
 Be sure you know what to expect, as in any transaction.
 Proceed entirely at your own risk of loss of diskettes, data, and or money.